zeekus/textfiles/puppet_how_to_restore_pe.md

-# basic puppet restore info
+# basic puppet enterprise restore info date: 2/19/2021
 This document explains how to restore puppet enterprise to a Centos7 instance.